jacg/liquidata/README.md

 ```

 then you might find `liquidata` interesting.
 Furthermore, if you think that
-abstraction should be as easy as getting the previous version by extracting
+abstraction should be as easy as getting the above version by extracting
 subsequences from this prototype

 ```python